crossminer/scava-docs/docs/user-guide/administration/index.md

 ![users-management-view](./screenshots/users-management-view.png)

 #### The profile view
-Both the user and the project manager profiles have the ability to edit its own account and manage the token authorities section to generate a  kind of a token authorities assigned and available only on his profile.
+Both the user and the project manager profiles have the ability to edit its own account and manage the token authorities related the Eclipse Integrated Development Environments (IDEs) component.
+The generated token authorities is assigned and available only on current profile.
 ![profile-view](./screenshots/profile-view.png)

 ### The Workers feature